 The number of directors of the Corporation shall be fixed from time to time exclusively by the Board of Directors pursuant to a resolution adopted by a majority of the Board of Directors.
 The term of all directors shall expire at the first annual meeting of the stockholders of the Corporation following the effectiveness of this Certificate of Amendment.
-At each succeeding annual meeting of the stockholders of the Corporation, beginning with the first annual meeting of the stockholders of the Corporation following the effectiveness of this Certificate of Amendment, all directors shall be elected for a one-year term.
+At each succeeding annual meeting of the stockholders of the Corporation, beginning with the first annual meeting of the stockholders of the Corporation following the effectiveness of this this Certificate of Amendment, successors to the directors whose term expires at that annual meeting shall be elected for a one-year term.
 Subject to this Section 3, a director shall hold office until the annual meeting for the year in which his or her term expires and until his or her successor has been elected and qualified, subject, however, to such director's earlier death, resignation, retirement, disqualification or removal.